The Right to Manage

 One of the major motivations may be to save money on maintenance and repair works.
 While this is a sensible objective, the RTM company must adopt a responsible attitude to the long-term maintenance aspects - the building remains in the landlord's ownership and the flats remain the leaseholders' principal financial assets.
 The RTM company cannot save money by reducing essential services or by allowing the block to deteriorate.
 The covenants in the lease (which will not be changed in the exercise of the right) should specify service provision and require the property to be maintained as it becomes necessary, not when convenient.

 The RTM company will be required, like any other landlord, to comply with a Government-approved code of management practice.
 There are two such codes at present, one produced by the Royal Institution of Chartered Surveyors (RICS), and one by the Association of Retirement Housing Managers (ARHM) which refers specifically to purpose-built retirement property.
-While compliance with the codes is not mandatory, failure to do so is one of the grounds for an application to the Leasehold Valuation Tribunal to appoint a new manager or to end the right to manage.
+While compliance with the codes is not mandatory, failure to do so is one of the grounds for an application to the First-tier Tribunal (Property Chamber) to appoint a new manager or to end the right to manage.

 Taking over the management will bring responsibilities and it is important to consider these at an early stage: